Amarna: Non-fictional

 The City of Akhenaten and Nefertiti: Amarna and its People by Barry Kemp, discusses everything from the conception of Amarna to the abandonment of the city.
 Within the book are images that display art, architecture, and the city as it was (reconstructed) and now.
 It also has a short chapter written by Kemp in the book Cities That Shaped the Ancient World.

 Magazines

-In the past years National Geographic and archaeological articles have published articles on Amarna, Akhenaten, Tutankhamun, or Nefertiti.
-Most of the article can be found in both the paperback or on the National Geographic website (currently the most recent article was published January 2021).
+National Geographic published an article on Amarna in 2021.

 Opera

-Akhnaten, act II, scene 3 ("The City") by Philip Glass describes the mandate from Akhenaten to build Akhetaten.
+Akhnaten, act II, scene 3 ("The City") by Philip Glass describes the mandate from Akhenaten to build Amarna.
 In the English lines, it is consistently referred to as the "City of the Horizon".